theartofcomputerprogramming/meetup/README.md

 We cover more of the instruction set architecture of **MMIX** from *Fascicle 1, MMIX*.
 We'll also need to consult *TAOCP, Chapter 1* for a little section on the mathematical basis for the `DIV` instruction.

 We'll start with instructions for simple arithmetic.
 We'll learn how to compare values.
 We'll see instructions for working with the bits and bytes in registers.
-We'll see how to directly use constant values to set a register to any value.

 After the break, we'll use the free and open source MMIX Visual Debugger https://mmix.cs.hm.edu/mmixvd introduced in TAOCP Meetup #3 for hands-on practice with the instructions we have learnt so far.
 We'll work on some exercises too.